 Depending on the class, we might also do some impact training that involves kicking and punching pads and kick shields.

-We train on Mondays from 7-8pm in the Main Hall; Thursdays from 6-8pm in the Racquetball Court (mainly competition practice); and Saturdays in the Racquetball Court from 11am – 12.30pm.
+We train on Wednesdays from 7-8pm in the Main Hall; Thursdays from 6-8pm in the Racquetball Court (mainly competition practice); and Saturdays in the Racquetball Court from 11am – 12.30pm.

 For more details see our “What is karate” page.